filswan/swan-client/README.md

 In swan project, a task can contain multiple offline deals.
 There are two basic type of tasks:

 - Public Task
     * A public task is a deal set for open bid.
-After bidder win the bid, the task holder needs to propose the task to the winner.
+If the bid mode is set to manuall,after bidder win the bid, the task holder needs to propose the task to the winner.
+If the bid mode is set to auto-bid, the task will be automatically assigned to a selected miner based on reputation system and Market Matcher.
-- Private Task
+- Private Task.
     * A private task is used to propose deals to a specified miner.

 ### Offline Deal